Techtonica/curriculum/projects/eventonica/eventonica-part1-objects.md

 ### What's with the `static` keyword?

 It's a way to include data that is shared across all instances of your class.
+It is also important to note that object instances of a class do not have access to their class's static methods.

 See [MDN docs](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes/static) for more info.